top of page

 The short answer is yes, you can technically have a Pap smear while on your period.
 But let’s break it down a bit further:

-The Ideal Timing
+The Ideal Timing of a Pap Smear

 In an ideal world (the one where you get uninterrupted showers), scheduling your Pap smear when you’re not on your period can help you get the best results.
 That’s because menstrual blood and cells can sometimes mask the cervical cells we are trying to collect, making the results less accurate.